gauntface/web-push-book/content/subscribing-a-user.md

 ## Send a Subscription to Your Server

-Once you have a push subscription you'll want to send it to your server.
-It's up to you how you do that but a tiny tip is to use `JSON.stringify()` to get all the necessary data out of the subscription object.
+Once you have a push subscription, you'll want to send it to your server.
+It's up to you how you do that, but a tiny tip is to use `JSON.stringify()` to get all the necessary data out of the subscription object.
 Alternatively you can piece together the same result manually like so:

 ```javascript
 const subscriptionObject = {